dvidelabs/poly.shell/README.md

 sure at least the first `sudo` operation runs at an isolated stage, although not a requirement.

-In the following example we see two different ways to run sudo.
-One where the shell object detects sudo in the start of the command, and one where we explicitly call sudo.
+In the following example we see two different ways to run `sudo`.
+One where the shell object detects `sudo` in the start of the command, and one where we explicitly call `sudo`.
 The latter is recommended, but for trivial commands the former should work.

   shell = require('ploy').shell